NervosEducationHub/EducationHubArticles/What_is_a_digital_signature_ in_Blockchain_(explainCKBot)/index.md

 A digital signature in blockchain technology is a cryptographic seal that confirms the authenticity and integrity of digital data, much like a handwritten signature validates a document.

-Unlike traditional signatures, which can be easily forged, a digital signature relies on complex mathematical techniques that make tampering difficult.
-By applying robust cryptography, it ensures that only the rightful owner of a private cryptographic key can produce a signature and that anyone in the network can verify its validity using a corresponding public key.
+Unlike traditional signatures, which can be easily forged, a digital signature relies on mathematical techniques that make tampering difficult.
+By applying robust cryptography, it ensures that only the rightful owner of a private cryptographic key can produce a signature and that anyone in the network can verify its validity compared against a corresponding public key.
 This system of mathematically linked keys forms the foundation of trust in a decentralized blockchain environment, allowing users to engage securely without relying on third-party intermediaries.

 ## Defining Digital Signatures

-Digital signatures in blockchain systems primarily depend on public-key cryptography (also known as asymmetric cryptography).
+Digital signatures in blockchain systems depend on public-key cryptography (also known as asymmetric cryptography).
 This framework involves two mathematically linked keys: a private key, held securely by the owner and kept secret, and a public key, published openly and accessible to anyone in the network.

 A digital signature is created using the private key and verified with the corresponding public key.
 Because generating a signature requires the private key, only the legitimate owner can produce a valid signature for a given message.
-However, anyone with the public key can verify that signature without knowing the private key.
+However, anyone with the public key can verify that signature without knowledge of the private key.

 ### How Does Signing Work in Blockchain?